POINT 1: EARLY TERMINATION AND LIQUIDATED DAMAGES

 Franchisors should strive to work closely with AAHOA and its members to promote fairness in the franchise system, and to enhance their respective business interests.
 Franchisors also should seek ways in which they can (a) increase and improve their communications with AAHOA and its members, (b) obtain input and feedback from AAHOA and its members on issues concerning the franchise systems, and (c) educate and train AAHOA and its members on matters that will improve the individual hotels and strengthen the franchise system on a global basis.
 Franchisors should attempt to meet with AAHOA personnel on a regular basis to discuss these and other related issues that are of importance to the AAHOA Franchisee members.

-The AAHOA Certified Hotel Owners (CHO) program is an innovative professional development program specifically designed for hotel owners.
-The CHO program involves an intense, five-day comprehensive course taught by world class instructors.
-At the conclusion of the coursework, attendees take a CHO certification review and a CHO examination.
-Franchisors should recognize and support the AAHOA CHO program as a hospitality professional accreditation program, and CHO graduates should be given credit for successfully completing the CHO program in the same manner that, for example, the Certified Hotel Administrator (CHA) and Certified Lodging Managers (CLM) training courses have been supported and recognized by Franchisors in recent years.
+The AAHOA Certificate in Hotel OwnershipTM (CHO) is an innovative professional development program specifically designed for hotel owners.
+The CHO program involves a comprehensive course listing of twelve modules developed by world class instructors.
+Attendees will complete two courses of their choosing under each module and will take a post-course exam.
+Franchisors should recognize and support the AAHOA Certificate in Hotel OwnershipTM (CHO) as a hospitality professional accreditation program, and CHO graduates should be given credit for successfully completing the CHO program in the same manner that, for example, the Certified Hotel Administrator (CHA) and Certified Lodging Managers (CLM) training courses have been supported and recognized by Franchisors in recent years.